 Mascia realized he was wounded after he heard gunshots and then retreated behind his patrol car as the vehicle sped away westbound, police said.

-State Police Superintendent Steven James said previously that Mascia was unable to return fire because the suspect immediately fled, but he treated his wound by applying a tourniquet and called for assistance.
+State police Superintendent Steven James said previously Mascia was unable to return fire because the suspect immediately fled, but the trooper treated his wound by applying a tourniquet and called for assistance.

-Police said the suspect was believed to be male and had a temporary New Jersey license plate: 997-636T.
-The car also had rear tinted windows and custom matte gray dual exhaust tips.
+Police said the suspect was believed to be male and had a temporary New Jersey license tag: 997-636T.
+The car also had rear tinted windows and custom matte gray dual-exhaust tips.

-Nassau County Police Commissioner Patrick Ryder said outside the hospital Friday that his department's personnel are helping state police officials with intelligence information and any searches or other assistance they may need during the investigation into the shooting.
+Nassau County Police Commissioner Patrick Ryder said outside the hospital his personnel are helping state police officials with intelligence information and any other assistance they may need during the investigation.

 With Maureen Mullarkey